w3c/wot/IG-SP/SecurityPrivacyLandscape.md

 * Pull: resource servers that offload authorization decision making to supporting components.
 These are online components that reside in the same domain
 * Push: resource servers that offload authorization decision making as well as authentication to supporting components.
 These are online components that reside in the same domain
 * Agent: resource servers that offload authorization decision making and enforcement as well as authentication to supporting components.
 These are inline components that reside upstream from resource servers in the same domain

-The standardization needs do vary with the chosen approach:
+The requirements on standardization do vary with the chosen approach:
 * Pull: authorization is a local matter of the resource owner domain.
 No standardization of authorization needed for cross-domain purposes
 * Push: authorization is a joined concern between requesting party and resource owner domains.
 Standardization is needed with respect to the acquisition and supply of objects expressing authorization decisions
 * Agent: authorization is a local matter of the resource owner domain.
 A pull or push model may be employed between callers and agents.
 See above